ismailcanvarli/ismailcanvarli/README.md

 # İsmail Can Varlı - Android Developer

 </div>
 Hello!
-I'm İsmail Can Varlı. <br> I graduated from Marmara University with a degree in Computer Engineering and am focusing on my career in software development.
+I'm İsmail Can Varlı. <br> I graduated from Marmara University with a degree in Computer Engineering and am currently focusing on a career in software development.
 I have a strong passion for mobile app development.
-As an Android developer, I work on projects using Kotlin and aim to specialize in these technologies.
+As an Android developer, I work on projects using Kotlin and Java, aiming to specialize in these technologies.

 # 💻 Tech Stack
 <div align="center">